NAS QNAP Turbo Station TS-221 RAID Controller Failure: Causes, Recovery Steps, and Consequences

 It is important to note that data recovery success may vary depending on the extent of data loss and the condition of the NAS device.
 It is recommended to consult with a professional data recovery service provider or try different software options to increase the chances of successful data recovery.

-Although NAS Turbo Station TS-221 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-221 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

-1. Turn off the storage and disconnect it from the power supply.
+1. Power off the NAS and disconnect it from the power source.

-4. Remove the hard disks and connect them to the computer.
-In this video, we have explored what ports are used to connect hard disks, and what to do if there are not enough ports or connectors.
+4. Connect the drives to your computer.
+In this video, we explain which ports you can use to connect hard disks and what to do if your PC does not have enough free connectors.

 Go to view